xyproto/addinclude/README.md

 Addinclude
 ==========

-A utility to add #includes to .c and/or .h files.
+Utility to add #includes to .c and/or .h files.

 Easy syntax
 -----------